 "Gardenia Fragrance" is a handcrafted, single-origin lot made by a true artisan.
 This lot was made in 2001 making this tea an "aged" Oolong.
 One will note its large leaves and its distinctive yellow coloration.
 This is a prized tea in domestic China given its quality and age.

 This Fenghuang Dan Cong style Oolong was grown on WuDong Mountain, in the Chao An area, of Guangdong Province.
 A mountainous region collectively known as the Phoenix Mountains, the teas from the area are renowned and prized.
 Small farms are carved into the steep mountainous terrain using stone walls and winding terraces where tea bushes, often planted hundreds of years ago, now stand as deep-rooted trees.
 The growing environment is ideal - mineral-rich soils, subterranean springs, plentiful rain and cooling mists match with warm days and cool nights to develop varietals unparalleled in their complexity and depth.

 Use boiling water.
 Do not boil the water too long however.
 Using 3 grams for 8 ounces, rinse the leaves briefly and pour off.
 Re-infuse the leaves and steep for 1.5 minutes and taste.
-This tea is strong and is best with a lighter steep as its flavors are then more open.
-The leaves will steep multiple times!
+This tea is strong and is best with a lighter steep as its flavors are more open.
+The leaves will certainly steep multiple times!